Main Menu

 Big Horn Sheep:

-Unfortunately, with the introduction of domestic sheep into wild sheep habitat in the late 1800's, Big Horn herds plumutted across the West due to disease transmission between the the two species.
-Domestic sheep carry a respiratory disease that Big Horns have no immunity to.
-Wherever the two species intermingle, mass Big Horn die offs occur.
-By 1910, Big Horn sheep were extirpated from Hell's Canyon, and only a small remnant population survived in Idaho.
-Idaho Department of Fish and Game estimate that between 1920 and 1940 only about 1,000 sheep survived in the most remote reaches of the Salmon River.
+That legacy was nearly erased within a few decades.
+The introduction of domestic sheep into wild sheep habitat in the late 1800s triggered a catastrophic collapse of bighorn populations across the West.
+Domestic sheep carry respiratory pathogens to which bighorns have no immunity.
+Wherever the two species come into contact, mass die-offs inevitably follow.
+By 1910, bighorn sheep had been extirpated from Hell’s Canyon entirely, and only a small remnant population survived in Idaho’s most remote landscapes.
+Idaho Department of Fish and Game estimates that between 1920 and 1940, roughly 1,000 bighorns persisted, largely confined to inaccessible reaches of the Salmon River.

 Invasive Species: